landex/Windows-10/Procedure/Windows10andWSL/Win10WSL2.md

 Now we will configure the **Linux** terminal of OpenSuse, we will configure the bash and the package and Install the some resource and updates.

 See more details about my **Linux** configuration in [OpenSuse in WSL2](https://github.com/landex/Linux/blob/main/OpenSuseWSL2/OpenSuseInWSL2.md)

+## Commands and Trick to help you when use WSL2.

+Below have a list of commands and tricks that is useful in WSL2. (▀̿Ĺ̯▀̿ ̿)

 ### References